This chapter includes the following sections:

 In a WebLogic Server Multitenant environment, resources, including data sources, are replicated for each partition.
 The Proxy data source simplifies the administration of multiple data sources by providing a light-weight mechanism for accessing a data source associated with a partition or tenant.
+Applications often need to quickly access a data source by name without needing to know the naming conventions, context names (partitions or tenants), and so on.
+The Proxy data source provides the access to the underlying data sources.
 All of the significant processing happens in the data sources to which it points.
 That is, the underlying data sources actually handle deployment, management, security, and so on.

-Note:If desired, you can also use Proxy data sources in a non-multitenant environment.
+Note:If desired, you can also use Proxy data sources in an non-multitenant environment.

 Minimal performance overhead including no double connection pooling (for example, no pooling of connections in both the proxy and the underlying connection pool).